Advancing Pediatric Sepsis Knowledge

 Bundle of Care Improves Outcomes: IPSO's modified, evidence-based bundle of care, including utilization of recognition processes and timely administration of fluids and antibiotics, is associated with significantly lower sepsis-attributable mortality.

-Developing a Quality Improvement Collaborative: A description of the development of the learning collaborative that details the aims and key drivers based on treatment guidelines, evidence and baseline data.
+Developing a Quality Improvement Collaborative: A description of the development of the learning collaborative that details the aims and key drivers based on treatment guidelines, evidence, and baseline data.

 Metric Development: A comprehensive data dictionary was developed for the largest pediatric sepsis QI collaborative, optimizing automation and ensuring sustainable reporting.
 These approaches can be used in other large-scale sepsis QI projects where researchers leverage EHR data abstraction.